oriaxx77/five-disfunctions-of-a-team/README.md

 * Expect the best from others

 # 2. Fear of Conflict \<Disfunction\>
+* This can result in an artificial harmony where the problems are not targeted and solved.
+* Problems are swept under the rug.

 Disfunctional Team
 * Avoid people
 * Avoid problems